Asymptotically unbiased approximation of the QSD of diffusion processes with a decreasing time step Euler scheme: Proof of Theorems and

 The operator $A$ is regularizing: by~\cite{BenChaVil22}, under Assumptions~\ref{cond:D} and~\ref{cond:coeffs}, for any measurable and bounded function $f : D \to \R$, the function $Af$ is bounded and Lipschitz continuous on $D$.
 Besides, for any $\mu \in \mathcal{M}_1(D)$, we have $\mu A \iind{D}>0$, which allows us to define

 The remainder of this section is organized as follows.
-As a preliminary, we prove the convergence to $A$ of its natural discretization in \cref{ss:estim-tau}.
-Then, the proof of \cref{theo:main} works in two main steps.
-First, we prove in \cref{ss:mu-vartheta} that if $\vartheta_\ell$ converges to some measure $\nu$, then $\mubar_n$ converges to $\Pi_\nu$.
-Second, we use the notion of \emph{asymptotic pseudo-trajectory} to show in \cref{ss:cv-vartheta} that $\vartheta_\ell$ converges to $\mu^\star$.
-Using the remark that $\Pi_{\mu^\star}=\mu^\star$, we complete the proof of \cref{theo:main} in \cref{ss:pf-main}.
+As a preliminary, we prove the convergence to $A$ of its natural discretization in Subsection~\ref{ss:estim-tau}.
+Then, the proof of Theorem~\ref{theo:main} works in two main steps.
+First, we prove in Subsection~\ref{ss:mu-vartheta} that if $\vta_\ell$ converges to some measure $\nu$, then $\mubar_n$ converges to $\Pi_\nu$.
+Second, we use the notion of \emph{asymptotic pseudo-trajectory} to show in Subsection~\ref{ss:cv-vartheta} that $\vta_\ell$ converges to $\mu^\star$.
+Using the remark that $\Pi_{\mu^\star}=\mu^\star$, we complete the proof of Theorem~\ref{theo:main} in Subsection~\ref{ss:pf-main}.